ckoever/micropython-firebase-realtime-database/README.md

   ```
   ![image](https://user-images.githubusercontent.com/77546092/114472221-1fa17d00-9bf2-11eb-804d-21e0ac425a87.png)
   - Optional run in the background with the keyword `bg`.
   - Set socket id with the keyword `id`.
 This makes it possible to establish multiple connections to the server instead of just one.
-Recommended if you know what you are doing, only makes sense if the command is running in the background.
+Make sure the command runs in the background.
 (Example at get)
   - Retuns the tag under which the data was saved.
-  - 🆕 Set an callback function after adding the `DATA`.
+  - Set an callback function after adding the `DATA`.
 ### delete --------------------------------------
 ```python
 firebase.delete(PATH, bg=True, id=0, cb=None)
 ```
 Takes the given storage location `PATH` deletes the data there.
   - Optional run in the background with the keyword `bg`.
   - Set socket id with the keyword `id`.
 This makes it possible to establish multiple connections to the server instead of just one.
-Recommended if you know what you are doing, only makes sense if the command is running in the background.
+Make sure the command runs in the background.
 (Example at get)
-  - 🆕 Set an callback function after deleting the `DATA`.
+  - Set an callback function after deleting the `DATA`.
 ## Constants
 ### FIREBASE_GLOBAL_VAR.GLOBAL_URL
 ```python